Dylan Taylor (executive)

-Dylan Taylor (born October 23, 1970) is an American executive, space tourist, and super angel investor in the NewSpace industry.
+Dylan Taylor (born October 23, 1970) is an American executive, commercial astronaut, and super angel investor in the NewSpace industry.
 He is the chairman and CEO of Voyager Space Holdings and former global president of Colliers International.

 Early life and education

 Dylan E. Taylor was born on October 23, 1970, in Denver, Colorado.
 He grew up in Idaho where his father was a professor of metallurgical engineering at the University of Idaho.

 Taylor attended the University of Arizona where he graduated with a bachelor's degree in engineering in 1993.
 He later earned an MBA from the University of Chicago.

 Career

 Taylor began his career in Chicago working for the Swiss electronics company Saia-Burgess.
 At the time, he was only one of the few employees of the company working in North America.
 By around 2000, Taylor was a general manager at the company overseeing a few thousand U.S. employees.
 In the early 2000s, Taylor left Saia-Burgess to move back to Chicago where he joined LaSalle Partners, an investment banking and real estate services firm.
 He was promoted several times at LaSalle before he left in 2009 to join Colliers International, a real estate services firm based Toronto.

 While Taylor was at Colliers, the company grew from an annual revenue of $400 million to about $3 billion.
 In 2011 and 2012, Taylor was CEO of Colliers International's operations in the US, and was based in Seattle, Washington.
 He later became CEO of the company's operations in the Americas.

 By the time the company went public in 2015, Taylor owned a significant share of Collier.
 From June 2015 to June 2019, Taylor served as Global President of Colliers International, before he was initially fired for misconduct relating to improper trading.
 According to Ars Technica, a "subsequent investigation, however, found there had been no improper dealings", and "Taylor and Colliers issued a joint statement, amicably settling the matter."